IQSS/datafest/multiple_approaches_combining_data/combining_data.md

 ### Review of structured data and advantage of database systems

+Three common options for storage are text files, spreadsheets, and databases.
+Text files are easiest to create, and work well with version control, but then we would have to build search and analysis tools ourselves.
+Spreadsheets are good for doing simple analyses, but they don’t handle large or complex data sets well.
+Databases, however, include powerful tools for search and analysis, and can handle large, complex data sets.
+These lessons will show how to use a database to explore the expeditions’ data.

 A [relational database]({{ site.github.url }}/reference/#relational-database)
 is a way to store and manipulate information.
 Databases are arranged as [tables]({{ site.github.url }}/reference/#table).